The Frankincense Route

 In the late afternoon, arrive at 1,000 Nights Camp in the heart of Wahiba Sands, an expanse of some 10,000 sq km of desert.
 Enjoy the remarkable experience of a night in the desert, which starts with a golden sunset, continues with a densely-starred nocturnal sky and concludes with the soft light of a desert dawn.

-Depart Wahiba Sands for Nizwa, En route, visit Al-Mudayrib to admire its city gates and ornate wooden doors (many carved in Zanzibar), and the ruins at Ibra and Munisefah, settlements which were built with wealth that flowed from the Zanzibari trade.
-Arrive in the oasis city of Nizwa, which was the capital of Oman in the 16th and 17th centuries and was a centre of trade, religion, education and art.
-Today Nizwa is renowned for its superbly restored 17th century fort, the old village packed tightly around the fortress walls and its souq famous for superb silver work.
+Depart Wahiba Sands to visit Al-Mudayrib to admire its city gates and ornate wooden doors (many carved in Zanzibar), and the ruins at Ibra and Munisefah, settlements which were built with wealth that flowed from the Zanzibari trade.

-In the late afternoon, drive through the picturesque village of Birkat al-Mauz to the Jebel Akhdar (‘Green Mountains’), part of the Al-Hajar mountain range.
+In the early afternoon, drive to the picturesque village of Birkat al-Mauz and then on to the Jebel Akhdar (‘Green Mountains’), part of the Al-Hajar mountain range.
 The Jebel Akhdar mountains are famed for fruit orchards laid out in terraces and irrigated by aflaj, traditional water systems.

-This morning, enjoy a short walk between the picturesque villages of Al-Aqur and Al-Ayn.
+This morning, enjoy a short walk between the picturesque villages of Al-Aqur, Al-Ayn and Ash Shirayjah.

 The afternoon is at leisure to relax in the hotel or join local guides for a variety of optional activities including trekking, goat herding, caving and viewing local rose and pomegranate farms (not included in tour price; additional cost applies).

-On the way back from Jebel Shams, visit the lovely village of Misfat, with stone houses perched on a cliff edge.
+After lunch, drive to the village of Al-Ayn renowned for its well-preserved 4,000-year-old beehive tombs and on the way back to Hail al-Shas visit the lovely village of Misfah, with stone houses perched on a cliff edge.

 In the morning, depart Hail al-Shas for Muscat.
 Arrive at Muscat Airport in time for an afternoon flight south to Salalah (included in tour price).